Powerful A-Ha Moments

 Kathleen

-While flying back to Portland, I sat next to a 10-year-old girl named Bailey.
+I was flying back to Portland on a business trip and was seated next to a 10-year-old girl named Bailey.
 When I first saw her, she seemed just like any other little girl, but as I sat down next to her, the flight attendant informed me that Bailey was a “challenged child” (an odd term) in that she could not speak.
 However, the flight attendant went on to say that Bailey would understand everything I said to her and could communicate with movement and expressions.

 This news made me immediately uncomfortable.
 As I buckled my seatbelt and settled into my seat, I realized how awkward and confused I felt.
 Should I speak to her or not?
 What kind of response would I get from someone who couldn’t speak?
 Did she even want me to interact with her?
 It was as if this little girl were made of fine porcelain and if I didn’t treat her very carefully, she might break.